-A stone alter was also discovered at the hypogeum and a number of crosses which were carved into the rock surface.
-A fresco decorating the apse, where supposedly the location of the original alter, can now be seen at the National Museum of Fine Arts.
+A stone altar was also discovered at the hypogeum and a number of crosses were carved into the rock surface.
+A fresco decorating the apse, where supposedly the location of the original altar, can now be seen at the National Museum of Fine Arts.
 The site is currently closed for conservations.
-For more information about catacombs, make sure to check out the Historic Sites post.
+For more information about catacombs, make sure to check out the Historic Sites article.

 Wignacourt Museum and the Collegiate church of St. Paul

-The Wignacourt museum in Rabat is found in an 18th century Baroque building which used to be house of the Chaplains of the Order of St. John.
-Its name was given after Grandmaster Alof de Wignacourt, who was in rule in between 1601 – 1622.
+The Wignacourt museum in Rabat is found in an 18th-century Baroque building that used to be a house of the Chaplains of the Order of St. John.
+Its name was given after Grandmaster Alof de Wignacourt, who was in rule between 1601 – 1622.
 The museum focuses on art and religious artifacts.
 It is linked to the St. Paul’s grotto, as mentioned in the bible, are the catacombs St. Paul stayed in for 3 months after his shipwreck on the Maltese coast in 60 AD.
 The grotto itself is located right under the Collegiate church of St. Paul from where there is an entrance to the grotto.

-The Domus Romana is what remains of a Roman house which dates back to the 1st century BC.
-It was discovered in 1881 and several well preserved Roman mosaics, statues and artifacts were found.
+The Domus Romana is what remains of a Roman house that dates back to the 1st century BC.
+It was discovered in 1881 and several well-preserved Roman mosaics, statues, and artifacts were found.
 The layout and architecture of the house had a colonnaded peristyle, inspired by the ancient Greeks and polychrome Hellenistic style mosaics which were found surrounding rooms, depicting motifs and mythological scenes.
 Even though the house was severely damaged, the mosaics remained intact and are comparable to those mosaics found in Pompeii and Sicily.

 Mdina – The Silent City